Table of Contents

 Traditional means of reporting are tedious and time-consuming.
 Due to how the human brain processes information, presenting insights in charts or graphs to visualize significant amounts of complex information is more accessible and intuitive.
 Thanks to modern, user-friendly online data analysis tools armed with powerful visualizations, companies can benefit from interactive reports that are accessible and understandable for everyone without needing prior technical skills.

-Here we take the time to define a business report, explore visual report examples, and look at how to write one for various needs, goals, and objectives.
+Here we take the time to define a business report, explore visual report examples, and look at how to create them for various needs, goals, and objectives.
 In the process, we will use an online data visualization software that lets us interact with, and drill deeper into bits and pieces of relevant data.
 Let's get started.

 What Is A Business Report?